Japan Self-Defense Forces Service Ribbon

 The Japan Self-Defense Forces Service Ribbon, also called the Self-Defense Commemorative Ribbon or the Defensive Memorial Cordon, (Japanese:防衛記念章) is the decoration for officers in the Japan Self-Defense Forces.
 Officials may wear it on their uniforms while in active service.
-They are only cordons like the Unit Awards and the Unit Citations of United States Armed Forces.
+They are only ribbons, like the Unit Awards and Citations of the United States Armed Forces.

 The appearance of the Self-Defense Forces Service Ribbons is similar to ribbon bars for military decorations.
-The defensive memorial cordon is a 'rectangular-shaped memorial souvenir' for service career, participation of training in overseas, and participation in international peacekeeping and assistance operations.
+The defensive memorial cordon is a 'rectangular memorial souvenir' of the service member's career, training overseas, and participation in international peacekeeping and assistance operations.

 History

 Before establishment

 Vice Admiral Mitsugu Ihara wearing a WWII era ribbon bar in 1959.

 After World War II, the standard for conferment of a decoration was changed and JSDF officials in active service were excluded from the now-civilian orders and decorations.
 In addition, the JSDF could not gain opportunity to participate battle because it is prohibited by Chapter 9 of the Constitution of Japan.

 Just after the JSDF was established in 1954, there were some officials who had military decorations and ribbon bars awarded by Imperial Japanese Armed Forces, that they wore in formal ceremony.
 They retired as time went on, and due to the new government, were issued no longer.
 For this reason, the officers in the JSDF in the 1970s had to participate in international meetings without any domestic decorations.